stevenhorkey/grayscale-theme/_posts/March 2018/2018-3-27-Start-Here.md

 **Whole Food Based Diet**
 <br>
 <br>
-No one can argue that eating some more vegetables would be bad for you.
-Chow down and add whole plant foods to crowd out the processed junk.
+I believe that we should consider where our food comes from, how it affects other beings and people, how it affects the planet, and how it affects our own health.
+Also, don't think of food in terms of a diet, but instead in terms of a long term life style.
+Chow down and add more whole plant foods to crowd out the processed junk.
-- <a target='_blank' href'https://www.forksoverknives.com/'>Forks over Knives</a>
+- <a target='_blank' href='https://www.forksoverknives.com/'>Forks over Knives Documentary and Website</a>
 - Eat to Live by Joel Furhman
-- Nutritarian Diet
+- <a target='_blank' href='https://www.drfuhrman.com/library/eat-to-live-blog/90/dr-fuhrmans-nutritarian-pyramid'>Nutritarian Diet</a>

 <br>
 **Meaningful Music**
 <br>
 <br>
-I can't even comprehend a life without music.
+I can't comprehend a life without music.
 I am a fan of all kinds, but certain genres have a profound self-reflective aspect to them.
 Here are a few artists I enjoy:
 - Olafur Arnalds
 - Nils Frahm
 - Ryuichi Sakamoto
 - Fabrizio Paterlini
-- Back
+- Bach
 - Mozart
 - Beethoven
 - Otto A Totland